These 9 ‘Big Brother’ Showmances Have Stood the Test of Time

-Recently, we reported the news that “Big Brother” 23’s Derek Xiao and Claire Rehfuss are dating.
-It’s not that unusual for there to be a romance in the “Big Brother” house, but this one took a little time to develop.
+Derek Xiao and Claire Rehfuss from “Big Brother” 23 are dating as we recently reported.
+It’s not that unusual for there to be a showmance in the “Big Brother” house, but this one took a little time to develop.
 The couple sat down for a joint interview with Us Weekly and revealed sparks flew between them once they moved into the jury house.

 Claire and Derek revealed that they stayed up talking and connecting until 5 am.
 “I think that we both really felt the chemistry once we got to jury house and could really connect with each other,” Claire said.
 “We would stay up late talking every single night and we just really developed a bond.”